 That's it!
 Based on the suggestions above, your smartphone will now look as though it runs on Android 12 based on the new Material You guidelines.

 What do you think of these recommendations?
 Of course, most of the suggestions here will just bring your smartphone's user interface one step closer to what we'll see in Android 12.
 For a full experience with the new OS version, you'll have to wait for the system update.
-To find out if your smartphone is going to receive the update between 2021 and 2022, check out our Android 12 update tracker.

 How would you like to experience Material You visuals on your Android-powered device?
 If you have any other tips for apps, widgets, and settings that will deliver the Android 12 look and feel to any smartphone, please share them with our community in the comments section.